Crymych: History

 Evidence of prehistoric occupation in the community is the Megalithic burial mound known as Crymych Wayside Barrow.

 First mentioned in an account of the Cemais Hundreds of 1468, Crymych has for centuries been an area of livestock farming.

-Other than the Crymych Arms public house, which dates from at least 1861 but possibly as early as 1812, and remains open to this day, little existed at the spot before the extension of the Whitland and Taf Vale Railway to Crymych in 1874.
+Other than the Crymych Arms public house, which dates from at least 1861 but possibly as early as 1812, little existed at the spot before the extension of the Whitland and Taf Vale Railway to Crymych in 1874.
 The community then grew rapidly as a service and transport centre for the surrounding uplands, and acquired a reputation as the "Wild West of West Wales', reflected in the tongue-in-cheek appellation of Cowbois Crymych by which residents are sometimes known.

 The village was sometimes referred to as Crymmych Arms, after the name of the station, for example in a report of an Eisteddfod in 1876.

 The agricultural show was first held in 1909, and was equally successful in subsequent years.
 A regional livestock market existed in the village for many years; a new purpose-built site was developed north of the village, also accommodating a number of other traders.

 Crymych War Memorial, which covers Eglwyswrw, Blaenffos, Llanfyrnach, Hermon and Glogue, records the names of 50 people who lost their lives in World War I and 17 in World War II.

 Crymych Market Hall was opened in 1919; its present capacity is 500 (standing) or 250 (seated).
 It was built as a result of the formation of the Market Hall Company Ltd in 1911.
 During World War II it functioned as an evacuee centre, a shooting range for the Home Guard and a social centre for American troops stationed locally while they trained in the Preseli Mountains.
 In 1944 two Cardigan schoolboys were killed near Crymych by unexploded ordnance.

+It was announced in July 2023 that the Crymych Arms, which had been closed for 18 months, was to be reopened following a community grant of £210,000 from the UK government.